KasaiYuki/kasaiyuki.github.io/about.md

 ### Cue the nerd talk

-This website was made using HTML (with Markdown), CSS, and Ruby.
-I used the static site generator Jekyll to make it easy for me to create posts for any problems that I would need to go over.
+This website was made using HTML (which was mostly made with ALOT of Markdown), CSS, and Ruby.
+I used the static site generator Jekyll to make it easy for me to create posts for any questions that I would need to go over.

 The website is being hosted by GitHub Pages.